Assembly Point Water Quality Coalition

 Above: Assembly Point residents meet with outreach educator, diver and consultant to discuss lakeside buffering options, fall 2009.

-Several years ago, a number of us began walking the length of Assembly Point daily.
+In 2006, a number of us began walking the length of Assembly Point daily.
 Assembly Point Road is similar to a number of roads around the Lake George which have poor stormwater management.
 We saw that Assembly Point Road, which is steeply sloped toward the lake, was inadequately buffered, and stormwater was not being managed.
 Impervious driveways increased the runoff into the lake.
 Consequently, pollutants such as road salt, sand, fertilizers and pesticides all flow freely into the lake.

 In the wake of Tropical Storm Irene, a small band of concerned residents walked the Point to inventory downed trees (over 900 counted).
 The impact of losing these trees and root systems exacerbated runoff.